Xu Zhiyong: The 2009 Gongmeng incident

 On July 29, 2009, he was arrested at his home, and detained by Chinese authorities on charges of tax evasion.
 At the same time Xu's colleague Zhuang Lu was also arrested by authorities.

 The Open Constitution Initiative was fined 1.46 million RMB on July 14, 2009, for 'dodging taxes' and was shut down by the authorities by declaring it "illegal".

 Xu Zhiyong was released on bail on August 23, 2009.
-The Australian newspaper The Age reported that the release of Xu, Zhuang and another Chinese dissident, Ilham Tohti, was in part due to pressure on Beijing from the administration of American President Barack Obama.
+Australian newspaper The Age reported that the release of Xu, Zhuang and another Chinese dissident, Ilham Tohti, was in part due to pressure on Beijing from the administration of American President Barack Obama.

 Post-Gongmeng era, New Citizens' Movement, 2013 arrest

 After Gongmeng was shut down, Xu Zhiyong and supporters adopted the name "Citizens" to continue their cause.
 In May 2012, Xu formally established the "New Citizens' Movement" and "New Citizens' Spirit" as the high-level concept of their activism.

 In 2013, Xu was placed under house arrest for more than three months, before being formally arrested on August 22.
 His trial started on January 22, 2014.
 Xu and his lawyer Zhang Qingfang remained silent throughout the trial (except for his closing statement) to protest the violation of basic legal procedure.
 Xu's closing statement was cut short by the judge, but the text was circulated on the internet and raised tremendous support.
 On January 26, Xu was sentenced to four years in prison for "gathering crowds to disrupt public order".
 Prior to the verdict, whose date had been expected, lawyer Zhang said about the case: "We can say it was decided even before the trial."
 He was released in 2017.